Meerut Metro

 8. Will metro come to Meerut?

-Yes, the metro train and its services will start in Meerut after October 2025.
+Yes, the metro train and its services have started in Meerut in Feb 2026.

 9. has Delhi Meerut Metro Started?